abhayclasher/StudySync-AI/README.md

 - **React Team** for the incredible component framework
 - **Open Source Community** for inspiration and support
 - **YouTube API** for video content integration

 ---

+## 🛠️ Troubleshooting

+### Common Login Issues

+**1. Login not working after deployment:**
+- Make sure you've properly set the environment variables in your deployment platform
+- Check that your Supabase project has the correct redirect URLs configured in Authentication settings
+- Verify that the deployed URL is added to both "Redirect URLs" and "Additional URLs" in Supabase

+**2. Supabase client not initialized:**
+- Ensure `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` are correctly set
+- Check that the environment variables are properly prefixed with `VITE_` for Vite to expose them

+**3. Social login not working:**
+- For Google/GitHub OAuth, make sure to configure the providers in your Supabase Authentication settings
+- Add the correct redirect URLs for your deployed application

+---